Frequently Asked Questions

 • I actively work to be anti-racist and welcome discussions about the impact of racism and discrimination in my clients lives.

 In our society white people and whiteness are favored.
 Racist thoughts and actions are the default setting.
 Whiteness is heavily privileged in psychotherapeutic training too.
 This means as a white therapist, I have a lot of unlearning to do.
-I’m committed to exploring the impact of my whiteness on my therapeutic work in order to disarm the weapons of whiteness that could harm my clients of color.
+I’m committed to exploring the impact of my whiteness on my therapeutic work in order to better serve my clients of color.
 This is an ongoing part of my professional development.

 Racism is perpetuated by silence and denial.
 Let's talk about it.